 Showing Up with a Servant Heart, Rain or Shine

-In 2020, this looked like delivering meals, PPE, and notes of encouragement to frontline workers, providing essentials to the homeless community, and hosting telethons and Zoomathons in support of local charities.
-This year, safety continues to come first.
+In 2020 and 2021, associates focused on delivering meals, PPE, and notes of encouragement to frontline workers, providing essentials to the homeless community, and hosting telethons and Zoomathons in support of local charities, among other initiatives.

-- Food drives or donations to your local food bank;
+- Organize a food drive or donate to your local food bank.

-- Setting donation goals for local organizations and creating a social media campaign around them.
+- Set a donation goal for a local organization and create a social media campaign to help you reach the goal.

 Ready to give where you live?
 Learn more about this year’s event, and access branding assets, signage, and social media graphics below.Celebrate RED Day